Frosthaven/cyberpunk-ff06b5-research/docs/Research/Around The City/melissa-rory.md

 light.
 The moment of death.

 Shock and surprise come across her lips as she takes the visor off.
-The visor reflects her partner collapsing to his seat.
+The visor reflects the silhouette of her partner finding his seat.
 Taking a moment to process what just happened, she looks down dejectedly before the scene fades.

 What does this mean?
 Playing a simulation?
 And what about the infinite loop program that wraps the video?
 Could this be an 8-bit peak